redux-saga/redux-saga/docs/advanced/RacingEffects.md

 }
 ```

-Another useful feature of `race` is that it automatically cancel the loser Effects.
+Another useful feature of `race` is that it automatically cancels the loser Effects.
 For example,
 suppose we have 2 UI buttons:

-- the first starts a task in the background that run in an endless loop `while(true)`
+- The first starts a task in the background that runs in an endless loop `while(true)`
 (e.g. syncing some data with the server each x seconds).

 - Once the background task is started, we enable a second button which will cancel the task